 Medications for hyperthyroid and graves can cause skin rash, itching, abnormal hair loss, vomiting, swelling, joint and muscle pain, dizziness, drowsiness, decreased white blood cells, decreased platelets, and unusual bleeding.

-Unfortunately, when taking the medications, the root cause of the thyroid condition is never addressed.
-And, those synthetic prescription medications can contribute to liver dysfunction.
-It’s a double whammy!
+Unfortunately, when taking prescription medication, the root cause of the thyroid condition is never addressed.
+Plus, synthetic prescription medications can contribute to liver dysfunction.

 Herbal medicine, on the other hand, is much gentler on the body than pharmaceutical drugs.
 Botanical treatments have been around for thousands of years and are based on the use of plants and plant extracts that can be taken internally or used externally.